Unlocking Efficiency in Garment Manufacturing with the Pareto Principle

 1. Product & Sales

-80% of your revenue likely comes from 20% of your products.
+Eighty percent of your revenue likely comes from just 20% of your products.
 Identify your best-sellers and prioritize their production.
 This allows you to optimize your supply chain, allocate resources more effectively, and reduce inventory of slow-moving items.

 Similarly, 80% of your sales might be generated by 20% of your clients.
-Focusing on strengthening relationships with these key clients can lead to repeat business and larger orders, which are more profitable and predictable.
+Focusing on strengthening relationships with these key clients can lead to repeat business and larger orders.
+These are often more profitable and predictable.

 2. Production & Quality Control